Rocketmanda/she_codes_drf_project/README.md

 ## About
-The purpose of this website is to provide a platform for users to crowdsource for their dogs' boujee lifestyle.
+The purpose of this website is to provide a platform for users to crowdsource for their dogs' boujee lifestyle, titled "B!TCH, PLEASE".
 Users can create a Project and/or submit a pledge to fund someone's activities for their dog, such as a Doggy Daycare session or a Pooch Pedicure.

 ## Features
 The features of the MVP for this project include: